Implanted Port Care for Chemotherapy: Care Instructions

 Overview

 An implanted port is a device that's placed, in most cases, under the skin of your chest below your collarbone.
-It's made of plastic, stainless steel, or titanium.
 The port is about the size of a quarter, but thicker.
-A thin, flexible tube called a catheter runs from the port under your skin into a large vein.
-A membrane (septum) similar to a pencil eraser is in the center of the port.
+A thin, flexible tube runs from the port under your skin into a large vein.

 Tell your doctor if you take aspirin or some other blood thinner.
-These medicines can increase the chance of bleeding inside your body.
+These medicines can increase the chance of bleeding.
+Also tell your doctor ALL the medicines, vitamins, supplements, and herbal remedies you take.
+Some may increase the risk of problems when you have one of these devices.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.